ArshRai17/cool-anemone/content/_index.md

       people.
 I live by the principle that age is just a number and learning is never-ending.
 I love to inspire and be inspired.

+      Other than learning new technologies and writing about them, I create music and enjoying drinking Darjeeling tea.
+I live in Ottawa with my wonderful wife and one toddler.

     actions:
       - type: action
         label: Contact Me